Special Requirements for the Combined Ph.D. Degree

 Students admitted to the Combined Ph.D. program will be supervised by the African American Studies Department and the respective joint department or program.
 A student’s academic program will be decided in consultation with an advisor, the director of graduate studies of African American Studies, and the director of graduate studies of the joint department or program and must be approved by all three.

-Departments and programs which currently offer a combined Ph.D. with African American Studies are: American Studies, Anthropology, English, Film and Media Studies, French, History, History of Art, Music, Political Science, Psychology, Religious Studies, Sociology, and Spanish and Portuguese.
+Departments and programs which currently offer a combined Ph.D. with African American Studies are: American Studies, Anthropology, English, Film and Media Studies, French, History, History of Art, Music, Political Science, Psychology, Religious Studies, Sociology, Spanish and Portuguese, and WGSS.

 Core courses that satisfy requirements for the African American Studies Combined Ph.D.
 Degree